MicrosoftDocs/visualstudio-docs/docs/ide/managing-application-settings-dotnet.md

  [!INCLUDE [Visual Studio](~/includes/applies-to-version/vs-windows-only.md)]

 Application settings enable you to store application information dynamically.
-These settings allow you to store information on a client computer that shouldn't be included in the application code (a connection string, etc.), user preferences, and other information you need at runtime.
+By using application settings, you can store store information on a client computer that shouldn't be included in the application code at runtime.
+Application settings can include a connection strings, user preferences, and more.

 > [!NOTE]
 > Application settings replace the dynamic properties used in earlier versions of Visual Studio.